ankitgtron/MediLink/README.md

 # Features Breakdown

 # Week 1: **Introduction to Web Development and Tools**
+Goal: Set up the development environment and develop the basic structure of the web app.
 ## Week-1 Tasks:
 - Overview of Full-Stack Development
    - **Lecture Video:** [Overview](https://www.youtube.com/watch?v=8KaJRw-rfn8)